smithery-ai/sdk/README.md

 **Key Features**

 - Connect to multiple MCPs with a single client
-- Adapters to transform MCP resposnes for OpenAI and Anthropic clients
+- Adapters to transform MCP responses for OpenAI and Anthropic clients
 - Supports chaining tool calls until LLM completes

 To find our registry of MCPs, visit [https://smithery.ai/](https://smithery.ai/).